platformsh/platformsh-docs/docs/src/administration/cli/_index.md

 ---
-title: "Command Line Interface (CLI)"
+title: Command line interface (CLI)
 weight: -10
 description: |
   See how to use and manage your Platform.sh projects directly from your terminal.
 Anything you can do within the Console can be done with the CLI.
-sidebarTitle: "Command Line Interface (CLI)"
 layout: single
 keywords:
   - CLI
-  - Command Line Interface
+  - Command line interface
   - Terminal
 ---